hamlet2k/SphereConnect/docs/project/project_data_structures.md

 - `lead_id`: FK to users.
 - `squad_id`: FK to squads.
 - `is_deleted`: BOOLEAN (soft delete flag).
+- `categories`: Array of linked category IDs (many-to-many via junction table).
+  - Used for filtering objectives by category.
+  - Populated when creating or updating objectives.

+**Notes:**
+- Objectives reference categories by **ID**, not by name.
+- Backend accepts IDs (preferred) but maintains backward compatibility with names.
+- Objective endpoints always return category IDs; frontend resolves them to names for display.

 **See also**: [Objective & Task Management](./project_flows.md#4-objective--task-management).